vitest-dev/vitest/docs/config/index.md

   - `'default'` - collapse suites when they pass
   - `'verbose'` - keep the full task tree visible
   - `'dot'` -  show each task as a single dot
+  - `'junit'` - JUnit XML reporter
   - `'json'` -  give a simple JSON summary

 ### outputFile

 - **Type:** `string`

-Write test results to a file when the `--reporter=json` option is also specified.
+Write test results to a file when the `--reporter=json` or `--reporter=junit` option is also specified.

 ### threads